allenai/pipeline/README.md

-#AI2 Pipeline Framework
+#Allen-AI Pipeline Framework

+The Allen-AI Pipeline (AIP) framework is a library that facilitates collaborative experimentation by allowing users to define workflows that share data resources transparently while maintaining complete freedom over the environment in which those workflows execute.

 #Design Goals

-A common pain point in analysis-driven software development is the management of data sets and experimental results.
-In the absence of an organizing framework, the tendency is for individuals to write standalone executables that read and parse data from disk, transform the data, and write back to disk.
-A pipeline consisting of such steps is difficult to manage by hand for the following reasons:

-1. No validation checks on the compatibility of data written as the output of one step with the input needed for a following step
-2. No record in the code of the upstream steps needed to produce a particular intermediate step
-3. Code is difficult to reuse and expensive to migrate to other (e.g. cloud-based) storage systems.

-These problems can be alleviated by appropriately chosen and enforced conventions, but even better is a framework that solves them for developers in a consistent way.
-Such a framework should:
+Collaboration among data scientists is often complicated by the fact that individuals tend to experiment with algorithms in isolated environments (typically their individual workstations).
+Sharing data is difficult because there is no record of the code that was used to produce a given dataset and there are no validation checks on the compatibility of code with the data format.
+Workflows with any significant complexity become immediately unmanageable as soon as more than one scientist is involved.

+There are many workflow management systems designed for production data pipelines.
+By providing a centralized execution environment they solve the problem of sharing data, but users sacrifice the ability to rapidly develop code that runs on their local machine while accessing production data.
+To solve these problems, AIP:

-1. Be a standalone library (i.e. not a hosted solution)
+1. Is a library that can be run locally or within a cloud environment
-2. Be as convenient to use as writing typical standalone executables
-3. Have the ability to express an end-to-end pipeline in compiled code (i.e. not specified in config files)
-4. Enforce consistency between connected outputs and inputs
-5. Cache datasets that are re-used by multiple consumers
+1. Caches datasets for sharing between multiple users, even if they are running in separate environments
+1. Enforces compatibility of inputs/outputs at compile time
-6. Support streaming calculations on out-of-RAM datasets
+1. Supports streaming calculations on out-of-RAM datasets
+1. Supports execution of arbitrary executables
-7. Support easy swapping of storage implementations
+1. Support easy swapping of storage implementations

 #Pipeline Abstractions

 There are three central abstractions in the data pipeline framework.

-##Data Transformation

-The most essential abstraction is the logic transforming one data structure into another.
-This is represented in the framework by the Producer[T] trait.
-A Producer[T] provides a lazily-computed value of type T returned by the get method.
-Only the output type is parameterized, because different producers may require different inputs.
-An implementation may specify a default for whether the result is cached in memory, but this can be overridden when using it in a pipeline.

-##Data Storage
+##Producer

+A Producer[T] represents a calculation that produces an output of type T. It can have arbitrary inputs, and any Producer of the same output type T is interchangeable.

+##Artifact

 A data structure saved in persistent storage is represented by the Artifact trait.
-An artifact may represent a flat file, a directory, a zip archive, or an S3 blob.
-Future implementations could represent an HDFS dataset or other mechanisms.
-If a data structure has been saved in an Artifact, then it will be read from that Artifact when needed, rather than recomputing the value from the underlying Producer.
-In this way, expensive calculations are transparently cached to disk when necessary.
+An artifact may represent a flat file, a directory, a zip archive, an S3 blob, a persisted Spark RDD, etc.  If a Producer's output has been persisted to an Artifact, then downstream consumers will deserialize the data from the Artifact rather than recomputing it via the upstream Producer.
+This allows caching of intermediate datasets.
- The author of a pipeline specifies which data structures should be persisted and select the desired persistence mechanism and path names.

-##Data Serialization

 Serialization of a data structure of type T into an artifact of type A is represented by the ArtifactIo[T,A] trait.
-Because common cases, such as serialization to JSON and delimited-columns, are implemented by the framework, many pipelines can be implemented end-to-end without any code that performs I/O.  Different serialization formats, i.e. different implementations of ArtifactIo, can be specified when the pipeline is constructed, while the Artifact instance specifies the physical location where the data will be stored.
+Because common cases, such as serialization to JSON and delimited-columns, are implemented by the framework, many pipelines can be implemented end-to-end without any code that performs I/O.

+##Pipeline

+A Pipeline provides utility methods for persisting Producers by specifying a File or URL.
+When run, a Pipeline produces a static HTML visualization of the workflow, along with metadata describing the locations of inputs and outputs, the dependencies between the steps, and links to the code used to run the pipeline.

-#Example Pipeline
+#Example Pipelines

 The complete code for this example can be found in src/test/scala/org/allenai/pipeline/SamplePipeline.scala